Skip to main content

 Pleasant Point GPX Track

-I will always provide a free route map, but you can also download a hike/drive GPX to assist you and to help support my site.
-Before sharing my GPX tracks with others, please remember my site is a free resource and I'm charging nominal fees to offset my substantial costs.
+I need to offset my substantial website costs somehow!
+You can download a hike/drive GPX to assist you here.
+Before sharing my GPX tracks with others, please remember my site is otherwise a free resource.

-May 01, 2022 — Pleasant Point is best accessed from Cerro Gordo, a silver mine ghost town maintained as a tourist attraction.
+Pleasant Point is best accessed from Cerro Gordo, a silver mine ghost town maintained as a tourist attraction.
 The peak has a bit of bureaucratic stuff to contend with, but the summit is quite nice and worth the excursion.
 The drive to reach Cerro Gordo is overall in excellent condition, but the steepness and light rockiness might make sedans hesitate.
 Upon reaching Cerro Gordo, Tyler and I inquiried about paying a reported access fee to help maintain Cerro Gordo.
 Since we weren't actually visiting the attraction, the caretaker nicely informed us not to worry about it, and we were off to the trailhead, located at a saddle above the ghost town.
 We started up the dirt road, which would lead us about halfway to the summit.
 We later found out that the road we chose to take is off-limits to hikers and vehicles alike (orange line on my attached map), but we didn't know better at the time.
 Most hikers seem to use this route since it's significantly easier than the "legal" alternative (blue line on my map).
 I'd recommend inquiring about both the permit and the access road when you visit, since the level of nonchalance may differ depending on the person currently attending the area.

 Choosing the orange route means following a road to reach the south ridge of Pleasant Point.
 The road continues to a minor peak housing some towers (apparently the reason this route isn't okay is to prevent people from getting too close to the towers).
 A social trail continues along the ridge and wraps around a small hump along the ridge.
 The legal alternative follows the 4WD Swansea-Cerro Gordo OHV Route (which you could drive to shave off some miles), then leaves the road in order to ascend the steep slope up to the ridgeline, avoiding the off-limits area.
 I drew this line in for reference, but we did not go that way and my hike stats reflect the orange line only.
 Either way you go, the route to ascend Pleasant Point remains the same once reaching the ridgeline.